 Scott and Randy removed The Brothers Vineyard following the 2009 harvest and replanted ... again ... in the spring of 2011.
 The westernmost portion of The Brothers Vineyard, which includes Palomino Hill, is now planted with Clone 337 (Entav Clone 15).
 An extremely successful test block of this clone had been planted on the property in the early 1990s, hence the selection of 337 for the Palomino Hill terroir.
 The central portion of The Brothers is planted to Clone 191.
 The eastern slope of the vineyard is Clone 169.

-The Brothers Vineyard is gradually returning to production after this latest replanting.
-In 2012, the eleven acre field yielded grapes just sufficient to produce a single barrel of wine.
-The family is following the wine through barrel aging to obtain an initial assessment of the new vineyard.
-To ensure an accurate appraisal, the barrel is being “topped” with sterilized marbles, to avoid diluting the barrel with topping wine from another lot.
+The Brothers Vineyard is gradually returning to full production after this latest replanting.
+In 2012, the eleven acre field yielded grapes just sufficient to produce a single barrel of wine which was “topped” with sterilized marbles to avoid diluting the barrel with topping wine from another lot.
 In 2013, The Brothers Vineyard produced 10.096 tons of fruit.
-Based on our initial impression of the wines from these first two vintages, the vineyard appears to be on track to produce rich and complex wines which are consistent with Snowden’s historical flavor profile.
+In 2014 the vineyard was once again back at normal production.
+Based on our initial impression of the wines from these first three vintages, the vineyard is on track to produce rich and complex wines which are consistent with Snowden’s historical flavor profile.